rootwork/dotfiles/README.md

-Various dotfiles created/customized by Ivan Boothe.
-One branch for local terminal, one branch for hosted terminal (e.g. DigitalOcean console), each with setup instructions.
+Various dotfiles created and/or customized by Ivan Boothe.
+Building on the shoulders of giants.

 <!-- The following section, from "ts" to "te", is an automatically-generated
   table of contents, updated whenever this file changes.
 Do not edit within